Kerbalnut/Batch-Tools-SysAdmin/ReadMe.md

 #### BoxstarterInstall-NetworkingUtilities.bat

-Use Boxstarter and Chocolatey to automatically install a suite of software packages, in this case networking utilities for a technician's laptop.
+Uses Boxstarter and Chocolatey to automatically install a suite of software packages, in this case networking utilities for a technician's laptop.

+See `BoxstarterInstall-NetworkingUtilities.txt` for full list of commands.

 #### BoxstarterInstall-template.bat

-Use Boxstarter and Chocolatey to automatically install a suite of software packages.
+Uses Boxstarter and Chocolatey to automatically install a suite of software packages.
 Define software packages using [Boxstarter script](https://boxstarter.org/UsingBoxstarter) and Chocolatey commands, or simply a comma-separated list of [chocolatey packages](https://chocolatey.org/packages).
 Boxstarter scripts can be either a .txt file (preferably with the same name as the script), or uploaded to [gist.github.com](https://gist.github.com/) and referenced via Raw URL.

 #### functions-template.bat